How Much do Roof Trusses Cost?

 How much do roof trusses cost?

-The price of a roof truss is influenced by factors such as design, lumber used, and size.
+The price of a roof truss is influenced by factors such as design, lumber used, complexity of the project, and size.
 Expect to pay somewhere between $40 and $160 per truss, without delivery and installation costs.
-If evaluated by length, the price per foot is somewhere between $5 to $8.
+When charged by length, the price per foot is somewhere between $5 to $8.

-It can be hard to give an exact price because there are so many variables involved in building them that need consideration before you even start construction, including but not limited to length, roof pitch or slope angle, and type of materials.
+It can be hard to give an exact price per roof because there are so many variables involved in building them that you will need to consider even before you start construction, including but not limited to length, roof pitch or slope angle, and type of materials.

 You might also like our articles about the cost of standing seam metal roof, flat roof replacement, or roll roofing.